on July 10, 2017

 Genres: Contemporary, Family & Relationships, Horror, Psychological, Thrillers

 Source: Author, Enticing Journeys

 Buy on AmazonBarnes & NobleThe Book Depository

-Also by this author: Thirty Days Part 1, Thirty Days Part 2, Finding The Magician (Thirty Days, #3), Always You, One Fear (The Game of Life Series Book 1), One Fear (The Game of Life Series Book 1), One Fear (The Game of Life Series Book 1)
+Also by this author: Thirty Days Part 1, Thirty Days Part 2, Finding The Magician (Thirty Days, #3), Always You, One Fear (The Game of Life Series Book 1), One Fear (The Game of Life Series Book 1), Two Footsteps (The Game of Life Series #2), Two Footsteps (The Game of Life Series #2), One Fear (The Game of Life Series Book 1)

 “My one fear is now my reality.”

 He didn’t offer his name when he fulfilled his need to include me as a player in his game.
 I’m number thirteen.
 Just a number given to the bitches who wronged him.
 I was blindsided.
 Stolen from my life.
 In his devilled eyes, I have a debt to pay…he wants my final breath to see us even.

 “I know who you are Morgan Banks, the question is, who am I?
 Five games will set you free when you can tell me who I’d be.”- The Wolf.

 Am I strong enough to take on the Wolf?